Skip to main content

 Setting up your OpenTelemetry Collector

-This guide walks you through deploying an OpenTelemetry (OTel) Collector against an existing Managed ClickStack service, then verifying that data is flowing through it.
+This guide walks you through deploying an OpenTelemetry collector against an existing Managed ClickStack service, or adapting your existing collector, before verifying that data is flowing through.

 The collector runs as a gateway: a single OTLP endpoint that your applications, SDKs, and agent collectors send to.
 The gateway batches events, applies any processing you've configured, and writes them to ClickHouse via the ClickHouse exporter.
 This pattern keeps collection logic out of your application code and lets you scale ingestion independently of the workloads producing data.
 For background on gateway versus agent roles, see Collector roles.